 Online comments from fans of violent video games typically argue, “I’ve played hundreds of hours of violent video games and haven’t murdered anyone!”
 But a lack of felonies doesn’t mean violent video games have no effect.
 Anyone who has ever felt excited, tense, or frustrated while playing a video game has been “affected” by them.
 Whether that translates into meaningful real-life outcomes is the issue.

-Reading the different review articles and individual studies about violent video games can seem a bit like watching a ping pong game between involving sets of findings and counter-findings.
+Reading the different review articles and individual studies about violent video games can seem a bit like watching a ping pong game pitting sets of findings against counter-findings.